guigocamara/guigocamara/README.md

 ### :woman_technologist: About Me :
 Hi everyone!
 I am Guilherme, thank you for visiting my profile!

-- :telescope: I am an undergraduate CS student at the University of Central Florida and aspiring Software Engineer
+- :telescope: I am an undergraduate CS student at the University of Central Florida and aspiring Software Engineer.

 - :seedling: Interested primarily in mobile development.